xuezhaojun/clusterclaims-controller/README.md

 # clusterclaims-controller

 ## Summary
-When using Cluster pools, if you load this controller, it will create ManagedCluster and KlusterletAddonConfig resources, so that all you have to do is apply a simple `clusterClaim` resource.
+When using Cluster pools, if you load this controller, it will create ManagedCluster, so that all you have to do is apply a simple `clusterClaim` resource.

 ```yaml
 ---